martin-galajda/ML-soccer-data-project/README.md

 - Aitor Ortiz de Latierro

 # Guidelines working with the projects
-- ⚠️ Make sure that when working with R scripts, working directory is set to the root of the project (all R scripts should follow this convention! 🙏)
+- ⚠️ When working with R scripts, working directory is set to the project root (all code should follow this convention! 🙏)

 # Directory structure